flaming-codes/svelte-screen-wake-lock/README.md

 ### Basic

-Simply important the component and mount it.
+Simply import the component and mount it.
 Without any further configuration, the component will request to keep the screen on.

 ```svelte
 <script lang="ts">